Who should buy the Vans Authentic Platform 2.0

 Crafted from Vans' trademark canvas upper, it offers a breathable and sturdy fit that is time-tested and recognizable.
 But the shoe's highlight is its chunky midsole and relatively taller height.
 Several users admired the fact that it aids in making them look more statuesque without sacrificing comfort and ease.
 The signature waffle outsole also displays a Vans trademark and provides an excellent grip.

 In 1966 brothers Paul Van Doren and Jim Van Doren along with their partners Gordon Lee and Serge D'Ella decided to set up a retail business that manufactured casual shoes that they aptly named the Van Doren Rubber Company.
-The day their retail store debuted in Anaheim California was the same day the Vans #44 Deck Shoes, now known as the Vans Authentic, also released to the public.
-Three shoe styles were displayed in the store and were priced between US$2.49 and US$4.99.
+The day their retail store debuted in Anaheim California was the same day the Vans #44 Deck Shoes, now known as the Vans Authentic, was also released to the public.

 The company has grown since then and has, in fact, remained relevant amidst today's technology-based market.
-The Vans Authentic shoe likewise endured throughout the years and has been reinterpreted in countless styles.
-Some of the more notable collaboration releases are with Supreme, Kenzo, Carhartt, Disney, Peanuts, and Star Wars.
+The Vans Authentic collection likewise endured throughout the years and the classic shoe has been reinterpreted in countless styles.
+Some of the more notable collaboration releases are Supreme, Kenzo, Carhartt, Disney, Peanuts, and Star Wars.

 Today, the Vans Authentic comes with a boosted iteration called the Vans Authentic Platform 2.0.
 This kick retained the original version's materials and fit but with a thicker and higher sole.
 It is available in multiple colorways that would fit any style and taste.